N1ghtFury74/Adversary-Emulation/README.md

 # Adversary Emulation – Defender-First Walkthrough (with an Offensive Lens)

-This repository collects **report-driven adversary emulations** with everything you need to reproduce behaviors safely, study artifacts, and design detections that stand up in production.
-Each scenario is grounded in **real intrusions from public threat-intel** (original reports included) and paired with:
+This repository curates report-driven adversary emulations that you can run safely end-to-end to study artifacts and build production-ready detections.
+Each scenario is grounded in real intrusions from public threat-intel (source reports included) and paired with:

-- **Step-by-step operator runbooks** a red-teamer would follow—mapped to ATT&CK and annotated with defender checkpoints.
+- **Step-by-step operator runbooks** that mirror realistic tradecraft—mapped to ATT&CK and annotated with defender checkpoints.
-- **Automation/scripts** to recreate the same misconfigurations attackers exploit and execute each stage deterministically.
+- **Automation and scripts** to reproduce the same preconditions/misconfigurations and execute each stage deterministically.
-- **Defender goals, signals, and validation** to ensure you captured what matters (process lineage; file/registry/service artifacts; DNS/TLS; app logs).
+- **Defender objectives, signals, and validation** to ensure you capture the critical elements of infrastructure visibility.
-- **What’s here now:** BlackSuit ransomware and “SELECT XMRig FROM SQLServer” emulations with flows, scripts, and the original reports.
-- **Reproducible IaC (when applicable):** disposable lab infrastructure for emulations, provisioned with **Terraform** and configured with **Ansible**, enabling **one-command up / one-command down** runs.
-Where appropriate, we include **packaged lab solutions** (e.g., LUDUS roles) and **prebuilt detection rules/queries** used in the scenarios.
+- **Reproducible IaC (when used):** disposable lab infrastructure with one-command up/down, e.g.:

-**Goal:** help defenders **understand attacker tradecraft in depth**, then turn that knowledge into **production-ready detections and hunts**—focusing on durable behaviors (e.g., *non-browser HTTP fetch → file write → process start*) rather than brittle IOCs.

-**Audience:** blue teams, detection engineers, DFIR analysts, and purple teams who want realistic, repeatable attack surface—in a form that directly translates to **log sources, queries, and alerts**.
+  - Terraform modules to provision isolated VPC/VNet, subnets, route tables/NAT, SG/NSG, and test hosts (Windows/Linux) with tags for log routing.
+  - Ludus-based infrastructure automation configurations to compose and orchestrate multi-component labs quickly (networking, hosts, and services) for repeatable emulations.
+- **Hunting, detection, and investigation approaches** for the techniques observed in the emulation.

+## Purpose

+Enable defenders to understand attack steps in depth—tactics, tooling, and sequencing—then translate that understanding into reliable detections and hunts.
+The emphasis is on durable behavioral signals (not brittle IOCs) while continually strengthening DFIR and investigation.